-According to the Asbury Park Press, “A pair of Pall bearers’ gloves and an upturned ace of spades, found on the buffet in the dining room of the palatial home overlooking Sandy Hook and the harbor, was accepted by police as evidence that Lillien had been “put on the spot.”
-Al Lillien was alone when his murderers made their attack, and there was no evidence that he made any attempt to resist them, altho police described him as a man “who would shoot it out with the best of them.”
+According to the Asbury Park Press, “A pair of pall bearers’ gloves and an upturned ace of spades, found on the buffet in the dining room of the palatial home overlooking Sandy Hook and the harbor, was accepted by police as evidence that Lillien had been ‘put on the spot.’”
+Al Lillien was alone when his murderers made their attack, and there was no evidence that he made any attempt to resist them, although police described him as a man “who would shoot it out with the best of them.”

 The Feds Raided Al Lillien’s Mansion in 1929

-On October 16, 1929, at the height of Prohibition, 130 law enforcement agents raided 35 homes and buildings in New York and New Jersey, including Lakewood, Point Pleasant, West End, Red Bank, Highlands and Atlantic Highlands.
+Several years before Al Lillien was murdered, his home was raided by federal agents.
+On October 16, 1929, at the height of Prohibition, 130 law enforcement agents raided 35 homes and buildings in New York and New Jersey, including Lakewood, Point Pleasant, West End, Red Bank, Highlands, and Atlantic Highlands.
 The raid included Al Lillien’s isolated house atop the ridge in the Hillside section of Atlantic Highlands, overlooking Sandy Hook Bay.
-Before 1920, the house had been owned by the operatic and music hall impresario Oscar Hammerstein Sr. In the house, agents found a powerful short-wave radio, a cellar full of submachine guns, automatic rifles, pistols and ammunition, and 16 men who denied any knowledge of the radio or weapons.
+Before 1920, the house had been owned by the operatic and music hall impresario Oscar Hammerstein Sr. In the house, agents found a powerful shortwave radio, a cellar full of submachine guns, automatic rifles, pistols and ammunition, and 16 men who denied any knowledge of the radio or weapons.
 Authorities believed the house was the center of a huge bootlegging operation smuggling rum from Canada and the Caribbean.

 Authorities had caught on to Lillien’s operations when a government radio inspector scanning the airwaves for unlicensed operators stumbled upon a coded broadcast.
 Eventually, the code was broken, and revealed that the operators had a clear view of Coast Guard vessels patrolling the area, and were able to steer smuggler ships around them.
 Lillien’s gang also used radios to direct airplanes to “handle rush orders.”

 The house had “bulletproofed walls and a blinker on a bedroom balcony” to signal when it was safe for bootlegger boats to land with their illicit cargo.
-A six-car garage was equipped with a hydraulic lift that led two floors down to a hidden storage area for hiding cases of booze.
-Telescopes were found on the third floor cupola facing the bay and ocean.
-In the basement, tunnels led to underground vaults beneath a newly constructed tennis court, which also featured three large spotlights affixed to the perimeter, used to guide the fleet of motorboats.
+A six-car garage was equipped with a hydraulic lift that led down two floors to a hidden storage area for stashing cases of booze.
+Telescopes were found on the third-floor cupola facing the bay and ocean.
+In the basement, tunnels led to underground vaults beneath a newly constructed tennis court that also featured three large spotlights affixed to the perimeter, used to guide the fleet of motorboats.